Lightprotocol/light-protocol/examples/token-escrow/README.md

 cargo test-sbf -- --test-threads=1
 ```

-##  This program is unsafe, don't use it in production.
+##  This program is unsafe; don't use it in production.